Azure AD Identity Protection overview

 • Self-remediation workflow

 Identity Protection uses risk policies to automatically respond to detected threats for you.
 You can configure a risk policy to decide how you want Identity Protection to respond to a particular type of risk.
-You'll then choose the action the user is asked to complete.
+Then you choose the action the user is asked to complete.
 The action could be a self-service password reset or multifactor authentication enforcement.
 Using policies in this way helps save time and gives you peace of mind.

 Diagram of automated remediation.